 v15.
 This bond of fellowship prompts Paul to burst out into thanksgiving; "May God be thanked for his unspeakable gift."
 Paul doesn't spell out what the gift is.
 It may be the impelling work of renewal within a believer, undertaken by the indwelling Spirit of Christ - the fruit of generosity.
 It may, of course, be Christ himself.

 There is an interesting principle in the scriptures which is often misunderstood.
 It is the principle that faithful service receives God's reward.
 At the most basic level believers often think that faithful service here on this earth will be rewarded in glory with God's bounty.
 "God will enlarge the harvest of your righteousness" in eternity, depending on the worth of your service here on earth.
 "In my house there are many mansions" describes a scale of reward based on faithful service.
 Although an interesting idea, it is far from the truth.

 This is not the rather flawed notion that when we give away a dollar we get two in return.
-Rather this concerns the spiritual resources that are ours in Christ which are increasingly available to us as we use them wisely and well.
+Rather this concerns the resources that are ours in Christ which are increasingly available to us as we use them wisely and well.
 If we are found trustworthy in little things, then we can be trusted with greater riches, Lk.16:1-18.
-As we "walk by the Spirit", "keep in step with the Spirit" (cooperate with the Spirit's renewal through faith) ,then increasingly we will not "gratify the desires of the flesh".
+As we "walk by the Spirit", "keep in step with the Spirit" (cooperate with the Spirit's renewal through faith), then increasingly we will not "gratify the desires of the flesh".
 On the money front, selfishness subsides and generosity increases.
-It is then our prayer "give us this day our daily bread" can be answered.
-Greater resources will be directed our way to use toward the realization of the Kingdom of God.
+It is then that our prayer "give us this day our daily bread" can be answered.
+Greater resources will be directed our way to use toward the realization of the kingdom of God.

 1. Why was Paul so focused on the collection for the "saints"?